 Some of you may have enjoyed Ardoch mutton from Fred Berkmiller’s menu at L’escargot and now would like some for yourself.
 Its lightly gamey flavours reflect their terroir and the old heritage breed.
 These fascinating multi-horn sheep live a happy life free ranging near Glendevon and are absolutely delicious.
-Click on their website for further details.

 They are direct descendants of the ancient North European short tailed sheep that came to Scotland 8 thousand years ago.
 Small, hardy and lively ewes rarely weighing more than 40kg.
 Originated on the archipelago of the Hebrides with a few cooks and chefs seeking it out.